Business Law Basics: An Essential Guide for Beginners

 Business Law Definition, Types & Examples

 Business law is a set of rules that businesses must follow to ensure their fair and safe operation.
-These rules help businesses know how to act when dealing with other businesses, customers, and even the government.
-Think of business law as a business rulebook, telling businesses how to act and treat others.
+These rules help businesses understand how to interact with other businesses, customers, and the government.
+Think of business law as a business rulebook, outlining the rules that govern how businesses operate and interact with others.

 Types of Business Law: